rust-lang/rust/guide.md

 First, rust analyzer builds a module tree for all crates in a source root simultaneously.
-The main reason for this is historical (`module_tree` predates `CrateGraph`), but this approach also allows to account for files which are not part of any crate.
-That is, if you create a file but do not include it as a submodule anywhere, you still get semantic completion, and you get a warning about free-floating module (the actual warning is not implemented yet).
+The main reason for this is historical (`module_tree` predates `CrateGraph`), but this approach also enables accounting for files which are not part of any crate.
+That is, if you create a file but do not include it as a submodule anywhere, you still get semantic completion, and you get a warning about a free-floating module (the actual warning is not implemented yet).

 The second difference is that `module_tree_query` does not *directly* depend on the "parse" query (which is confusingly called `source_file`).
 Why would calling